pudly/schmopera-hugo/content/articles/verdis-tragedy-in-jest.md

 date = "2018-05-16T10:49:00-04:00"
 lastmod = "2018-05-16T10:49:00-04:00"
 publishDate = "2018-05-16T10:49:00-04:00"
 short_description = "To protect his daughter from the Duke (and his entourage of like-minded cruel courtiers), Rigoletto hides her from the real world.
-She isn't allowed to venture outside, except to go to church.
-And that's where the Duke spies her and decides he must have her.
+She isn&#039;t allowed to venture outside, except to go to church.
+And that&#039;s where the Duke spies her and decides he must have her.
 There is an abundance of well-placed irony throughout the drama." slug = "verdis-tragedy-in-jest" title = "Verdi&#039;s tragedy in jest"
 +++